prakashjayy/deep_learning_on_videos/README.md

     - How comfartable are they using it ? etc
 - A retail space in your city might want to see if there is any suspicious activity inside their zone?
 - Survillence systems monitoring people
-- Extract videos from search.
+- Extract relavent video bites from search.

 ## Datasets:
 The following datasets are freely available